-Some of the popular Medicare Advantage (MAPD) options are:
+Some popular Medicare Advantage (MAPD) options are:

-MAPD Health Maintenance Organizations (HMO) – You can directly visit hospitals and doctors within the network suggested by the plan provider.
-As a patient, you need to visit a primary care physician before taking advice from the specialist doctor, unless it's an emergency or out of area urgent care.
+MAPD Health Maintenance Organizations (HMO)– You can directly visit hospitals and doctors within the network suggested by the plan provider.
+As a patient, you need to visit a primary care physician before taking advice from the specialist doctor, unless it’s an emergency or out of area urgent care.

 Here in San Diego where I live, there is only one MAPD PPO plan, and many of the services are 40% of the cost if you go out of network, so be sure and understand how any MAPD PPO works before you enroll.

 Medicare Advantage comprises a variety of private health plans — most often HMOs and PPOs — that Medicare offers as a coverage alternative to the traditional program.
 Every plan must cover all the same benefits that traditional Medicare covers.1

 The Medicare Advantage